mpapallo/avoCADo/README.md

 CADKey in Processing

 ###To Do
-- allow the user to create shape by selecting location and inputting dimesnions
+- allow the user to create shape by selecting location and inputting dimensions
 - xform
 - delete
 - edit